Evert-R/milestone-one/README.md

 ## UX

 ### For who
-- This website is created for the dutch hip-hop group "The Chill Oud Posse" and their record label "Dutch Gems Records"
+- This website was created for the dutch hip-hop group "The Chill Oud Posse" and their record label "Dutch Gems Records"

 ### targeted at
 - Worldwide hip-hop fans between their thirties and fifties.
-As some tracks and much of the written content of the release are in dutch the main fanbase will be from Holland.
-The main language will be english, wich is common in this subculture.
-Leiden is the homebase of the group so we expect most fans to be from there.
+As some tracks and much of the written content of the release is in dutch the main fanbase will be from Holland.
+The main language however will be english, wich is common in this subculture.
+Leiden is the home city of the group so we expect most fans to be from there.

 ### what does the group want to achieve with this website
 - Last year the Chill Oud Posse released a 12" vinyl record to celebrate 30 years of music making, as well as to honour a band member that had recently passed away.
 It was planned then to release the music for free after some time of selling the record, as this is a non-profit project and the record was released in a limited edition.
-Its purpose was to be a collectors item as well as an historic documentation of the beginning of hip hop in Leiden.
+Its purpose was to be a collectors item as well as an historic documentation of the beginning of Hip Hop in Leiden.
 This website will hold all the contents of the original release in digital form.
-The music will be available as a soundlcoud stream as well as individual downloads.
+The music will be available as a soundlcoud stream, as well as in individual downloads.
 All album art will be viewable in a carousel.
 As an addition the video of the release party, wich was held at Nowas recordstore in Leiden, will be availabe as a youtube stream from the website.

 ### What does the record label wish to achieve with this website
 - The record label wishes to raise some attention back to the label as the upcoming record (DG003) is about to be released as well a to sell some more records of this release (DG002)